Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): The weight motivic Chern class Beilinson's regulator

 Each of the two summands here is zero due to the degeneration relation in the group ${\rm A}_3$.

-In particular the claim that the ratio of the first two coefficients in ${\bf r}^*_7(3)$ in (\ref{56}) is$-1/108$ is nailed by the fact that the the residue ${\rm res}\circ {\bf r}^*_7(3)$ is zero, as we check in Section \ref{Sec7.1} below.
+In particular, the claim that the ratio of the first two coefficients in ${\bf r}^*_7(3)$ in (\ref{56}) is$-1/108$ is nailed by the fact that the residue ${\rm res}\circ {\bf r}^*_7(3)$ is zero, as we check in Section \ref{SEC9.2} above.

 The only place where the value of the coefficient $3/28$ is important is the commutativity of the middle square at the bottom of diagram (\ref{MCDI1zz}).